 Above all, drone magnetic surveys offer a safe and reliable way of acquiring geophysical data even in the most inaccessible terrain.

 Now that we understand the benefits of using a drone over a helicopter or ground surveys, let's have a look at some of the key considerations to bear in mind while conducting these surveys.

 Choosing the Right Equipment

 1. Equipment: This typically involves choosing the correct drones, magnetometers, suspension systems, mobile tablets and more.
-We recommend starting off with the magnetometer here and building a system around that.
-Two commercially available high quality magnetometers are the Geometric MagArrow and the Sensys MagDrone R4.
+We recommend starting with the magnetometer here and building a system around that.
+Two commercially available high-quality magnetometers are the Geometric MagArrow and the Sensys MagDrone R4.

-With regards to drones, the DJI M600 remains popular however other heavy lift drones such the DJI M300, Skyfront Perimiter or Alta X Free Fly can also be used.
+With regards to drones, the DJI M600 remains popular however other heavy-lift drones such as the DJI M300, Skyfront Perimeter or Alta X Free Fly can also be used.

 The DJI M600 drone with Geometrics MagArrow.
-Img credit: Geometrics
+Image credit: Geometrics

 Magnetic mapping mission in Hammer